GRAINS-Corn touches one-month low, soy slips on bird flu concern

 Ample global supplies of wheat and limited export demand for high-priced U.S. supplies anchored wheat prices, but a large net short position held by commodity funds in the market had led to short-covering bounces at times.

 U.S. wheat was not competitively priced in a recent international tender by Iraq, and U.S. supplies were not included in a large purchase by top importer Egypt over the weekend.
-(Additional reporting by Michael Hogan in Hamburg, Naveen Thukral in Singapore; Editing by Alison Williams, Gunna Dickson and Meredith Mazzilli)
+(Additional reporting by Michael Hogan in Hamburg, Naveen Thukral in Singapore; Editing by Alison Williams and Gunna Dickson)

 DHAKA, May 6 Flash floods have washed away crops in northeastern Bangladesh that would have yielded nearly 700,000 tonnes of rice, according to estimates from the agriculture ministry.